clarkfitzg/clarkfitzg.github.io/_posts/2017-01-12-example-statistical-computation-on-GPU.md

 ## Final Thoughts

-Most of my programming experience is in high level languages like Python and R. This is really my first foray into the low level world of creating buffers and directly transferring memory onto devices.
-I learned a ton, and also learned how much I don't know.
+Most of my programming experience is in high level languages like Python and R. OpenCL goes into the low level world of creating buffers and directly transferring memory onto devices.
+I learned a ton, and feel happy about this because these concepts are critical for efficient use of modern computational resources.
+But I have a long way to go!

 The [OpenCL Programming
 Guide](https://www.amazon.com/OpenCL-Programming-Guide-Aaftab-Munshi/dp/0321749642)